 The following may very well take place:

-• Once a week, a different family member stands in front of the assembled family and tells a newly written story for 45 minutes or longer.
-No acting, no makeup, no props.
-Just a story.
+Once a week, a different family member stands before the assembled family and tells a newly written story for 45 minutes or longer.
+There is no acting, makeup, or props—just a story.

-• Within the capabilities of each family member, the storyteller comes up with a sufficiently developed tale that has a beginning, middle, and end, and includes every other aspect of fiction.
+Within the capabilities of each family member, the storyteller comes up with a sufficiently developed tale with a beginning, middle, and end and includes every other aspect of fiction.

 Why would families do this?
 They would because storytelling at home will help families as much as it has helped entire societies since the beginning of time.